(See a blog version of this episode below the show notes.)

-I want to go back to the concept of diet culture.
-The diet industry and the fitness industry and the routines that they convince us to do, aren’t always beneficial for us.
+Diet culture is hard at work in your cycle imbalances The diet industry and the fitness industry and the routines that they convince us to do aren’t always beneficial for us.

 Some people can do high-intensity exercise six times a week and function totally fine.
 Others simply cannot.
 We’re all built differently.

 If you’re a person who finds that you can’t keep up with a strict routine, you’re probably familiar with feelings of guilt, shame, frustration.
 Maybe you are down on yourself because you can’t keep up with the BBG workouts.
 Maybe you get bored easily, you haven’t found a workout you really like.

 But these 30-day shreds, or whatever rigid plans that have you doing the same level of intensity each day — they’re simply not made for how lunar bodies function.

 Cycling people have natural fluctuations in their energy levels, stamina, endurance, motivation, all the things you kinda need to keep up a strict fitness routine.
 Not to mention the state of our mental health right now, and the highs and lows that add another layer to our baseline energy levels and motivation each day.

 While it’s good to push yourself through exercise, you don’t want to overdo it.
 Challenge is good, going past your limit is not.